Disclaimer & Safety

 If you have a history of miscarriage, do not use essential oils at any time during your pregnancy.

-Essential oils to avoid during pregnancy include:
+Essential oils best avoided during pregnancy include:

 Camphor (Cinnamomum camphora)